-- 16. Candidates can notify the examiners of mitigating circumstances due to the impact of any of the following on their performance in assessment: - sudden illness or accidental injury - more long-standing conditions which may or may not have resulted in alternative examination arrangements under Part 12 (see paragraph 17 below) - bereavement (usually the death of a close relative/significant other) - significant adverse personal/family circumstances - other serious circumstances (e.g. the impact of a crime). - 17.
+- 17. Candidates can notify the examiners of mitigating circumstances due to the impact of any of the following on their performance in assessment: - sudden illness or accidental injury - more long-standing conditions which may or may not have resulted in alternative examination arrangements under Part 12 (see paragraph 15 above) - bereavement (usually the death of a close relative/significant other) - significant adverse personal/family circumstances - other serious circumstances (eg the impact of a crime). - 18.
 Candidates who have in place exam adjustments (see EAF section 7.1) or major adjustments to assessment (see EAF section 7.2), but who believe that those arrangements may not be sufficient to fully mitigate the impact of disability on their performance, either - due to the nature of the disability - as a result of a fluctuating condition, or - because exam adjustments could not be delivered due to late application can use the mitigating circumstances notice to examiners procedure to make examiners aware of this.
 Candidates with exam adjustments or major adjustments to assessment will not be considered under the mitigating circumstances process if they do not submit an MCE.

-- 18. A mitigating circumstances notice to examiners (MCE) should be submitted-by the candidate, or their college23 on behalf of the candidate.
-Guidance is provided for candidates.24 They may also seek support from college staff.
+- 19. A mitigating circumstances notice to examiners (MCE) should be submitted-by the candidate.
+Guidance is provided for candidates.2 They may also seek support from college staff.
 The college may, but is not required to, include a college statement as part of the notice to examiners.
-Notices should be submitted through student self-service/eVision. - 19.
-Candidates should provide a detailed statement explaining the ways in which their circumstances affected their preparation for or performance in assessment.
-The candidate's statement is a form of evidence and should be considered alongside the independent evidence provided. - 20.
-Independent evidence may be medical evidence provided by a doctor (which should meet the University's standard for medical evidence), supporting statements from other professionals (counsellors, chaplain, tutors, college staff, solicitor etc.), or other documentary evidence (travel schedules, funeral programme, police report, relevant emails etc.). - 21.
-In the case of MCEs submitted in relation to exam adjustments/major adjustments to assessment which the candidate believes did not fully mitigate the impact of disability on their performance, the notification of approved adjustments should be included, e.g.
+Notices should be submitted through student self-service/eVision.
+Colleges may submit an MCE on behalf of a candidate, if the candidate is unable to do so themself (eg due to hospitalisation). - 20.
+Candidates should provide a detailed statement explaining the ways in which their circumstances affected their preparation for or performance in assessment, alongside at least one piece of independent evidence. - 21.
+Independent evidence may be medical evidence provided by a doctor (which should meet the University's standard for medical evidence), supporting statements from other professionals (counsellors, chaplain, tutors, college staff, solicitor etc), or other documentary evidence (travel schedules, funeral programme, police report, relevant emails etc). - 22.
+In the case of MCEs submitted in relation to exam adjustments/major adjustments to assessment which the candidate believes did not fully mitigate the impact of disability on their performance, the notification of approved adjustments should be included, eg extra time, rest breaks, not taking exams in the morning, an amanuensis, etc and the candidate should explain why the adjustments have not been sufficient. - 23.
+The MCE process should not be used to make complaints about the conduct of examinations, and any such complaints should be referred to the Proctors for consideration (see section 15 of the EAF).